 Don't bother with this place unless your plans include staying awake all night.

 Upon checkout there was no damage to the room but there was bites to the guest.
-The hotel was contacted on 09/24/2013 and was told by a female employee that a manager would contact us about the overage on the card.
+The hotel was contacted on 09/24/2013 and was told by a female employee that a manager would contact us about the overcharge on the card.
 The card showed a charge of $161 yet the receipt shows a balance of $101.70.
 On 09/30/2013, there had not been any feedback or resolution.

 ORANGE CITY, FLORIDA -- DO NOT STAY AT THIS HOTEL OR AT THIS CHAIN… Roaches in room, bad odor, faucets did not work, internet did not work.
 Also, received an injury while in the room.
 Shards of glass cut my back while using the bath towels.
-Also overcharged me by $45, then would only credit me $25.
+Also, overcharged me by $45, then would only credit me $25.
 Have tried dealing with the Corporate Guest Relations in Rockville, MD to no avail.
 Everyone puts you off, says they'll contact the hotel, then you have to contact the hotel, then no one returns emails, phone calls, etc. Nobody cares!
 What a rip-off.
 Will report them to the local BBB, Health Department.
 They have to be in violation of some kind of business ethics.

 GREENEVILLE, TENNESSEE -- There was a minor league baseball team that was staying at the hotel.
 These are men and they acted like they never stayed at a hotel before.
 3:00 am there pounding on doors.
 Laughing and yelling.
 We were in the fourth floor.
 I had to go to the desk in the morning due to the bill not being correct and explained the situation and the manager just stated that they had addressed the problem with the coach!
 We had a 7 hour drive ahead of us and we felt like it was a hazard due to lack of sleep.
 The manager just apologized, however, really didn't care.
 There were other folks that were also upset!

 HERMOSA BEACH, CALIFORNIA -- The Quality Inn in Hermosa Beach, Calif. is a tired looking and dysfunctional hotel.
 We arrived on a 95 degree day, to find a dirty lobby with no ice available on our floor.
 Our room was sweltering and it took over an hour to cool it down.
 When we left the room, the AC was turned off and our cell phones were unplugged from the outlets.
 I instructed the front desk to inform housekeeping NOT to turn off any AC or cell phones.

 GALVESTON, TEXAS -- Room was nice and a great view of the water.
 Breakfast was OK for being a free meal.
 The only problem was with the room service.
-One afternoon I came back to change clothes and placed the Do Not Disturb Sign on the door for 10 minutes.
-I came back after 6pm and the room was dirty and no clean towels.
+One afternoon, I came back to change clothes and placed the Do Not Disturb Sign on the door for 10 minutes.
+I came back after 6 pm and the room was dirty and no clean towels.
 When I asked the front desk why I didn't receive room service, they responded that the record showed do not disturb was on my door.
 The maids were in the next room when I left and removed the sign.

 When I told the desk clerk that I was only in the room for ten minutes, she stated that if the sign is on the door, they don't have to check back.
 I told her I felt that was not an acceptable practice and she ignored me and never bothered to offer towels or anything else.
 So, what was a nice hotel and a great value left a bad impression and no hospitality at all.